uviclibraries/html-css/act-1.md

 <img src="images/act-1/heading.png" alt="headings menu" style="float:right;width:360px;margin-top:10px;margin-left:10px;">

    -   To see an example of how Atom can help us out, type the letter “**h**”.
-Atom has a dropdown list of suggested items, selecting one of these will autocomplete the line for you.
+VCS has a dropdown list of suggested items, selecting one of these will autocomplete the line for you.
 Like autocomplete with texting, it is easy to make a mistake.
 So make sure you are selecting the right one.
     -   Now it’s time to get to the actual coding portion.
     -   Typing “**html**” will give you an option to autocomplete.
 Feel free to click enter to see what it looks like, but we will start from a blank page.
     -   HTML uses tags to tell the browser how to interpret text.
 Tags are built with three components: (1) the opening tag, which has a descriptor symbol such as `h1` between two pointy brackets: `<` and `>`; (2) the closing bracket, which has the same symbols as the opening bracket, with a forward slash before the descriptor (there are some tags that don’t need a closing bracket.
 They are called self-closing tags); (3) finally, the content (everything between the opening bracket and the closing bracket).